 Kimberley Veitch has always envisioned creating a career out of humanity.
 With a strong interest and focus in the field of women in development and sexual violence in conflict; Kimberley has the intention of dedicating her future empowering women and raising awareness to social injustices against women on an international scale.
 ‘Live to inspire and be inspired’ is a quote Kimberley has adopted in her everyday life.

-What Does It Take to be a GBV Ally?
+What Does It Take to be a Purple Tie Ally?
 Social Media Campaign Toolkit

 Educate your organization about allyship and raise awareness about resources and supports for survivors of gender-based violence in Peel Region.

 The What Does It Take to be a Purple Tie Ally? campaign is a free internal/ external campaign you can use to educate your organization and its followers about allyship and the work to end gender-based violence.
 It’s also a chance for you to promote your organization’s existing diversity and inclusion and anti-violence and harassment policies.

 Matthew Sean Leon (born January 30, 1991) is a Canadian rapper, singer, and record producer from Toronto, Ontario.
 He is the founder of the IXXI Initiative, formed in 2012 in Toronto.

 Ellyn Jade is an actress, known for Vikings (2013), Frontier (2016) and Burden of Truth (2018).

 Ravyn Ariah Wngz is an African, Bermudian, Mohawk, 2Spirit, Queer and transcendent individual. … Wngz is a co-founder of ILL NANA/DiverseCity Dance Company, a Queer multiracial dance company that provides affirming accessible dance education to all LGBTTIQQ2S communities.